What is Tea?

 The differences between the five types of tea come from how they are processed:

-- Black Tea — Processing to create a black tea involves full oxidation (or fermentation) of the leaves.
-After the leaves are plucked, they are laid out to wither for about 8 to 24 hours.
+Black Tea — Processing to create a black tea involves full oxidation (or fermentation) of the tea leaves.
+After the leaves are plucked, they are then laid out to wither for about 8 to 24 hours.
 This lets most of the water evaporate.
 Then the leaves are rolled in order to crack up the surface so that oxygen will react with the enzymes and begin the oxidation process.
 The leaves are left to completely oxidize, thus turning the leaves to a deep black color.
 After that, a final drying takes place.
-Black tea is generally stronger in flavor than its green and white counterparts and will maintain its flavor for several years.
+Black tea is generally stronger in flavor than its green and white counterparts and will also maintain its flavor for several years.

-- Oolong Tea — Oolong leaves are processed immediately after picking.
-Typically, the leaves are first laid out in the sun to dry and then placed into baskets and shaken, which “bruises” the leaves.
+Oolong Tea — Oolong leaves are processed immediately after they are plucked.
+Typically, the tea leaves are first laid out in the sun to dry and then placed into baskets and shaken, which “bruises” the leaves.
 The leaves are then spread out again under the sun to begin a partial oxidation process, however the process is halted after two hours or so the leaves may be fired in hot woks.
 Ultimately, an Oolong will have crisp, dry leaves and a rich dark color.

 Green Tea — What sets the processing of green tea apart from the rest is that it does not involve oxidation.
-In order to neutralize enzymes and prevent oxidation, the leaves are typically steamed or pan fried.
+In order to neutralize enzymes and prevent oxidation, the Camellia sinensis tea leaves are typically steamed or pan fried.
 Next the leaves are rolled up in various ways and tightness.
 After that, a final drying takes place.
-Since no oxidation took place, the tea has more of a green appearance.
-READ MORE on Green Tea!
+Since no oxidation takes place, the tea keeps more of it's original green leafy appearance.
+READ MORE on Green Tea

 Healthful Compounds in Tea